yaalyy/Unlock-NetEaseMusic/README.md

             "email": "test",
             "password": "test123",
             "name": "tt",
-            "profileName": "profile 1"
+            "profileName": "profile 1",
+            "login_cookie": "xxx"
         },
         {
             "userDataDir": "C:\\Users\\YourUser\\AppData\\Local\\Google\\Chrome\\User Data",
             "email": "test",
             "password": "test123",
             "name": "user2",
-            "profileName": "profile 2"
+            "profileName": "profile 2",
+            "login_cookie": "xxx"
         }
     ]

 }
 ```
 ### PS: Multi-Account Mode:
+To run in multi-account mode, you need to login and fill in the login_cookie for every Netease Music account.
-To run in multi-account mode, you need to create multiple Chrome profiles, and login your respective account in each profile.
-Then in the config.json, you need to fill in different profile names for each profile.
+~~To run in multi-account mode, you need to create multiple Chrome profiles, and login your respective account in each profile.
+Then in the config.json, you need to fill in different profile names for each profile.~~

+### Cookie Expire Duration:
+Each cookie obtained by login has about 1-month expire duration, which is not valid forever.
+Therefore, after about one month, you need to login again to obtain a new cookie.

 ## How it works